 - Do a Mexican twist with chipotle powder or minced chipotle, Dos Equis dark, and pepper jack

-- Make an Italian-inspired cheese sauce with basil, roasted red peppers, some fennel seed, and Taleggio and/or Gorgonzola
+- Make an Italian-inspired sauce with basil, roasted red peppers, some fennel seed, and Taleggio and/or Gorgonzola

 You can even decide to add cooked ground meats and/or sausage to the mix.
-Use this recipe as a base for your beer cheese sauce and then take it in any flavor direction you choose!
+Use this recipe as a base for your sauce and then take it in any flavor direction you choose!

-Well, if you want it to be beer cheese, yes.
-But you can make a truly delicious cheese sauce without cracking open any beer at all.
+You can make a truly delicious cheese sauce without cracking open any beer at all.

 And make sure to grab the bread pretzel recipe too.
 Because beer cheese and bread pretzels together?
 The best!